webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Sword.md

 ---
 aliases:
   - Sword
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/6
   - Creature/Armor/3
   - Creature/Health/24
+title: Sword
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Sword
 Sword (also called "War") is never far from large-scale conflicts.
 She glories in battle and warfare, and before the world ended, she was a provocateur, a mercenary, a soldier, and sometimes a general.
 However, once a war is good and started, she prefers fighting over watching.
 Then and now, she dresses in red, preferring red military attire and a massive sword--or assault rifle--the color of blood.